 Creative has also made the drivers mid-range drivers, meaning that the low frequencies will be affected unless the soundbar is used with the subwoofer.
 This results in a subwoofer and soundbar that are mediocre.
 They also don’t pack a punch or cleanness of a high-end 2.1 channel setup.

-- There are many connectivity options, including HDMI ARC.
+- There are many connectivity methods, include HDMI ARC.

 - Kit for wall mounting included